 But let’s not get ahead of ourselves.
-With the help of our Student Learning Centre, let’s take a look at why it’s important for you, as an aspiring university student, to set goals and how you can get started.
+With the help of the university's Academic Support team, let’s take a look at why it’s important for you, as an aspiring university student, to set goals and how you can get started.

 Why goals are important